Ladder of Rights | Datasketch

 At the end of the 1930s, we won labor protection rights for pregnant women.

-In1956, the first ID card with a woman’s name was registered and, a year later, we won electoral rights, due to which 1,835,255 women cast their ballots for the first time.
+In 1954, we gained the right to vote.
+Two years later, the first ID card with a woman’s name was registered and, a year later, on December 1, 1957, 1,835,255 women voted for the first time in an electoral process.

-Our voice was heard loudly at construction of the Constitución de 1991.
+Our voice was heard loudly at construction of the constitution of 1991.
 We reaffirmed the equality of rights and opportunities between men and women.
 We proclaimed the right not to be subjected to any discrimination.
 Furthermore, we also achieved greater assistance and protection for women during and after pregnancy by the State, in addition to special support for women heads of household.

 More than a decade later, in 2006 we obtained legal and safe abortions for women under three grounds: pregnancy resulting from sexual abuse, pregnancy that put the woman’s life at risk, and pregnancies in which fetus malformations incompatible with life were present.